Callum Wilson: International career

-Wilson was called up to the England U21 squad for the first time in November 2014 for friendly matches against Portugal and France.
+Wilson was called up to the England national under-21 team for the first time in November 2014 for friendly matches against Portugal and France.
 He made his only appearance on 17 November in the match against France, as a 65th-minute substitute in a 3–2 away defeat.

-Wilson was called up to the senior England squad for the first time in November 2018 for a friendly match against the United States and a UEFA Nations League match against Croatia.
+Wilson was called up to the England senior team for the first time in November 2018 for a friendly match against the United States and a UEFA Nations League match against Croatia.
 He made his debut on 15 November when starting against the United States at Wembley Stadium, and scored in the 77th minute of a 3–0 win with a near-post finish.
 In doing so, he became the first Bournemouth player to score for England.

 After a three-year absence, he was named in England's squad for the 2022 FIFA World Cup.
 Wilson came on as a 76th minute substitute in England's opening match against Iran, assisting Jack Grealish for England's sixth goal in a 6–2 victory.